 Among both commercial airlines and private aircraft disasters, the most common cause of aircraft-related injuries and death include:

 - Human error is the most common cause of airplane accidents, and accounts for over half of all incidents.
 This includes not only errors by the pilot and crew during the flight, but also errors made by maintenance workers, during plane inspections, and those made while fueling the plane.

 - Encounters with unforeseen weather systems can cause accidents, and are usually coupled with human and/or mechanical error.

 - Mechanical failure, including airframe defects.
 This causes approximately 1 in 5 aviation accidents.
-The failure can arise from an airplane’s equipment, the aircraft itself or a part.
-In some cases mechanical error is the whole cause of an accident, while in many others the accident is caused by a mixture of mechanical and human error.
+The failure can arise from an airplane’s equipment, the aircraft itself, or a part.
+In some cases, a mechanical error is the whole cause of an accident, while in many others the accident is caused by a mixture of mechanical and human error.